 What is Cause and Effect?

-Developing an understanding of how cause and effect inform the organisation of a text enhances a student’s ability to fully comprehend what they have read.
+Understanding how cause and effect inform the organisation of a text enhances a student’s ability to fully comprehend what they have read.
 But, what exactly do we mean when we speak of cause and effect in relation to reading?

 Cause is the driving force in the text.
 It is the reason that things happen.
 In essence, cause is the thing that makes other things happen.
 Effect refers to what results.
-It is the what happened next in the text that results from a preceding cause.
+It is what happened next in the text that results from a preceding cause.

-To put it concisely, cause is the why something happened and effect is the what happened.
+To put it concisely, cause is the why something happened, and effect is the what happened.
 Cause and effect are important elements of a text that help the reader to follow a writer’s line of thought, regardless of whether that text is fiction or nonfiction.

 A Word on Affect and Effect…

-When teaching cause and effect be sure to take the chance to reinforce the difference between the noun ‘effect’ and the verb ‘affect’.
+When teaching cause and effect, be sure to take the chance to reinforce the difference between the noun ‘effect’ and the verb ‘affect’.
 No matter how many times students are exposed to this distinction, a few will always manage to avoid learning it.
 Don’t allow your students to be affected by ignorance of the difference any longer!

 WHY TEACH CAUSE AND EFFECT?

 In fiction, cause and effect help maintain plausibility in plotlines.
-While things may appear to happen ‘out of a clear blue sky’ in real life, in fiction there is almost always a reason (the cause) for the things that happen (the effect).
+While things may appear to happen ‘out of a clear blue sky’ in real life, in fiction, there is almost always a reason (the cause) for the things that happen (the effect).